sothawo/mapjfx/README.md

 [![Build Status](https://travis-ci.org/sothawo/mapjfx.svg?branch=master)](https://travis-ci.org/sothawo/mapjfx)

+## Java versions

+the original version started with JDK8.
+The last version built for Java 8 is 1.19.0.
+In November 2018 I started the branch 2.x which is set to use Java 11 as the main development branch.

+Pull requests should be based on 1.x for changes/backports in the Java 8 version and to 2.x for the current version.

 ## running the test application

 the project contains a test application which is mostly used during development.
 The source is found in the test